ht2/BadgesCoP/evidence-criteria/xapi-extensions.md

 <a name="criteria-metadata-capture"/>
 #### Capture process
-For 'capture' type criteria, in order for data from statement to statisfy a criterion, in order for data from statement to statisfy a criterion, that statement must match one of the defined templates with capture values (values marked with a "#")compared to the values in the statement.
+For 'capture' type criteria, in order for data from statement to statisfy a criterion, that statement must match one of the defined templates with capture values (values marked with a "#") compared to the values in the statement.

 A statement matches a template when both the following conditions are true: